acmbpdc/coding-bootcamp/sessions/02-basics-of-python/README.md

 45
 ```

-Keep in mind that lists can also be nested
+Keep in mind that a `list` can also be nested

 ```python
 >>> l = [[0, 1, 2], ['zainab', 'rahul', 'james']] # l comprises of 2 nested lists